 Online credit card payments are processed by Securepay and we do not receive credit card information you supply for this purpose.

 While we strive to protect the personal information and privacy of users of our website, we cannot guarantee the security of any information that you disclose online and you disclose that information at your own risk.
-If you are concerned about sending your information over the internet, you can contact us by telephone, fax or post (details provided below).
+If you are concerned about sending your information over the internet, you can contact us by telephone or post (details under heading 11 below).

 If you subscribe to our services online, you can also help to protect the privacy of your personal information by maintaining the confidentiality of your username and password and by ensuring that you log out of the website when you have finished using it.
 In addition, if you become aware of any security breach, please let us know as soon as possible.